Disconnectivity and Relative Positions in Simultaneous Embeddings: Disjoint Cycles

 It remains to extend the described algorithm to the case where $G$ is not necessarily biconnected.
 More precisely, we need to show how to compute the extended PR-node constraints and the cutvertex constraints in linear time.
 This is done in the proof of the following theorem.

-\begin{theorem} The CC-tree $\mathcal T_C$ of a connected planar graph $G$ can be computed in linear time. \end{theorem} \begin{proof} As before, the underlying C-tree can be easily computed in linear time.
+\begin{theorem} The CC-tree $\mathcal T_{\mathcal C}$ of a connected planar graph $G$ can be computed in linear time. \end{theorem} \begin{proof} As before, the underlying C-tree can be easily computed in linear time.
 For a fixed block $B$ we have the SPQR-tree $\mathcal T$ and for a cycle $C$ in $B$ the induced tree $\proj{\mathcal T}{C}$ can be defined as before.
 Obviously, Lemma~\ref{lem:induced-trees-comp-data} can be used as before to compute $\cyc(\mu)$ for every node $\mu$, $\bel(\eps)$ for every virtual edge and $\roo(\proj{\mathcal T}{C})$ for every induced subtree in linear time.
 Moreover, the edge $\high(\mu)$ in $\mathcal T$ can be computed for every node $\mu$ as in Lemma~\ref{lem:computing-high}.
-For the computation of $\det(\pos_C(C'))$ for every crucial relative position $\pos_C(C')$ and $\contr(\eps)$ for every virtual edge $\eps$ we cannot directly apply Lemma~\ref{lem:compute-det-and-contr} since the cycles $C$ and $C'$ may be contained in different blocks.
-Thus, before we can compute $\det(\pos_C(C'))$ we need to find out whether $C$ and $C'$ are in the same blocks, which can be done by simply storing for every cycle a pointer to the block containing it.
+For the computation of $\det(\pos_C(C'))$ for every crucial relative position $\pos_C(C')$ and $\contr(\eps)$ for every virtual edge $\eps$, we cannot directly apply Lemma~\ref{lem:compute-det-and-contr} since the cycles $C$ and $C'$ may be contained in different blocks.
+Thus, before we can compute $\det(\pos_C(C'))$, we need to find out whether $C$ and $C'$ are in the same block, which can be done by simply storing for every cycle a pointer to the block containing it.
 For the case that~$C$ and $C'$ are contained in the same block $\det(\pos_C(C'))$ can be computed as before and $\pos_C(C')$ can be inserted into the list $\contr(\eps)$ for some $\eps$ if necessary.
-For the case that $C$ and~$C'$ are contained in different blocks $B$ and $B'$, we need to find out via which cutvertex $v$ in $B$ the block~$B'$ is connected to $B$.
-This can be done in overall linear time by computing the BC-tree and using an approach combining the lowest common ancestor and union-find data-structure similar as in the proof of Lemma~\ref{lem:compute-det-and-contr}.
-If the resulting cutvertex $v$ is not contained in $C$, we can treat the cutvertex~$v$ as if it was the cycle $C'$ and use the same algorithm as in Lemma~\ref{lem:compute-det-and-contr} to compute $\det(\pos_C(C'))$ and append $\pos_C(C')$ to $\contr(\eps)$ for some $\eps$ if necessary.
-If $v$ is contained in $C$, then the crucial relative position $\pos_C(C')$ is not determined by any node in any SPQR-tree at all, but by the embedding of the blocks around the cutvertex $v$.
-Thus there are no extended PR-node constraints restricting $\pos_C(C')$.
-Finally, $\det(\pos_C(C'))$ can be computed in overall linear time for every crucial relative position $\pos_C(C')$ that is determined by a node in the SPQR-tree of the block containing~$C$.
-Moreover, for a node $\mu$ in the SPQR-tree of the block $B$ containing $C$ every virtual edge $\eps$ has a list $\contr(\eps)$ containing all crucial relative positions $\pos_C(C')$ that are determined by~$\mu$ and for which either $C'$ is contracted in $\eps$ or belongs to a different block $B'$ and is connected to~$B$ over a cutvertex contained in the expansion graph $\expan(\eps)$.
-With these information the extended PR-node constraints can be computed exactly the same as the PR-node constraints are computed in Lemma~\ref{lem:computing-pr-node-constr}.
+For the case that $C$ and~$C'$ are contained in different blocks $B$ and $B'$, we need to find the unique cutvertex $v$ in $B$ that separates $B$ and $B'$.
+This can be done in overall linear time by computing the BC-tree and using an approach combining the lowest common ancestor and union-find data structure similar as in the proof of Lemma~\ref{lem:compute-det-and-contr}.